robert0714/manning-knative-in-action-2021/chapter9/README.md

 But there’s more!
 Different names can refer to the same image (as in identical, byte-for-byte), but still be considered to be different by container runtimes.
 So when the container runtime checks to see if it has example/foo in its cache, there is no guarantee whatsoever that the example/foo in its local cache is the same as the one in the registry it is configured to fetch things from.
 In fact, you have no guarantees about what it means whatsoever.
 All you’ve had to enforce consistency, up until now, is lucky timing.

-Kubernetes tried to make this less painful by introducing the imagePullPolicy configuration item, which Knative allows you to set.
-In particular, it lets you set this to Never (uninteresting for our purposes), to ``IfNotPresent``, or to ``Always``.
+Kubernetes tried to make this less painful by introducing the ``imagePullPolicy`` configuration item, which Knative allows you to set.
+In particular, it lets you set this to ``Never`` (uninteresting for our purposes), to ``IfNotPresent``, or to ``Always``.
 At face value, these should be enough.
 But they are not.

 Setting ``IfNotPresent`` collides with the problem of names being mutable.
 It ensures that, over time, a cluster will wind up with multiple versions of an image in circulation, because different Nodes will fetch from the registry at different points in time.

 ![Without digests, this nightmare will eventually be yours](images/09-02.png)
 Figure 9.2 Without digests, this nightmare will eventually be yours.

-So how about Always?
+So how about ``Always``?
 It still doesn’t solve the inconsistency problem, because it’s only applied when containers are being launched from the image.
 If a copy of your software runs for a long time on node #1, then later a second copy is launched on node #2, you can still wind up with inconsistent versions.
-And, of course, Always means you enjoy no gains from caching.
+And, of course, ``Always`` means you enjoy no gains from caching.

-Figure 9.2 lays out a scenario where, at the end, there are five different versions of an image in circulation.
+Figure 9.2 lays out a scenario where, at the end, there are **five different versions** of an image in circulation.
 It’s easy for the developer’s mental model to be far out of sync with the actual state of the cluster.
-This scenario can occur whether you use Always or IfNotPresent policies, depending on the exact order of events.
+This scenario can occur whether you use ``Always`` or ``IfNotPresent`` policies, depending on the exact order of events.

-The only way out of this mess is to use fully-qualified (also called “digested”) image references, which means image references that include a digest (e.g., @sha256:abcdef123...).
+The ``only`` way out of this mess is to use fully-qualified (also called “digested”) image references, which means image references that include a digest (e.g., *@sha256:abcdef123*...).
 Unlike any other form of reference, an image reference with digest refers to one, and only one, container image.
 That reference is immutable and exact.
 What it refers to today, it will refer to tomorrow, next week, next year.
 That’s because it’s based on the image itself, the actual and exact bytes.
 It doesn’t rely on a registry definition.
 It can be computed from the image.
 Change one bit and the digest becomes radically different.

 > NOTE “What about tags?” you ask.
 “What’s wrong with example/foo:v1.2.3 if my CI system is generating trustworthy image tags?”
 The problem is that tags are mutable.
 There’s no guarantee that v1.2.3 will be the same image tomorrow.
-In fact, tags can be deleted.
+In fact, tags can be ``deleted``.
 Basically, relying on tags is begging for bitrot.

-For folks using raw Kubernetes, fully-qualified image references plus IfNotPresent are both safe and efficient.
+For folks using raw Kubernetes, fully-qualified image references plus ``IfNotPresent`` are both safe and efficient.
 But that requires you to exercise discipline in how you use Kubernetes resources like Pods or Deployments.
 Kubernetes itself enforces no policy about the image references you provide; it basically pipes those directly to the container runtime and leaves any dire consequences to rest upon your immortal soul.

 Knative takes an important step towards sanity on your behalf: If you submit a fully-qualified image reference, it will use it.
-If you don’t, Knative will create one for you.
-That is, it will resolve a loose reference like example/foo into a fully-qualified one like docker.io/example/foo@sha256:2ad3... whenever a Revision is created.
+If you don’t, Knative will **create one for you**.
+That is, it will resolve a loose reference like **example/foo** into a fully-qualified one like **docker.io/example/foo@sha256:2ad3**... whenever a Revision is created.

 This is critical to ensure that Revisions are consistent and stable.
 It ensures that every running copy of a Revision uses an identical container image.
 And it ensures that if you use that Revision again in the future, you will still get the same container image.

 However, I think you can and should go further.
-Anywhere that you create an image, or define a record with an image reference, you should always use the fully-qualified version.
+Anywhere that you create an image, or define a record with an image reference, **you** should **always** use the fully-qualified version.
 That’s because the gap between “an image was created” and “the image is used” can be quite wide.
 Knative can’t see backward into your CI/CD pipeline.
 When it resolves an image reference, it can only see what is in a registry at that instant.
 That might or might not be what you think it is.
 But if you use the fully-qualified reference, you are guaranteed to get the exact image you expect.

 ### 9.1.2 Using Cloud Native Buildpacks (CNBs) and the pack tool
 Maybe you have built a container image before, and maybe you haven’t.
 If you have, you probably used a Dockerfile.
 My views on Dockerfiles are unflattering.
 I recognize that these are easy to start with and almost universal in their usage.
 But these are also arguments for Bash, that plucky platoon of hacks masquerading as a programming language.
 Dockerfiles are like the first stage of a Saturn V rocket.
 They got things off the ground, but they aren’t the destination.
 I want to stretch you a little.